Xuxa 3

 Xuxa 3 is the tenth studio album and the third in Spanish language by Brazilian recording artist Xuxa.
-It was released in October 2, 1992 in Latin America, United States and Europe.
+It was released on October 2, 1992, in Latin America, United States and Europe.

 Background

 In 1991, El Show de Xuxa entered the air on Telefe, Argentina's largest television network, establishing once artistic career Xuxa.
 It was shown in more than 17 countries in Latin America and the US Hispanic market, in addition to Spain.

 Production

 Xuxa 3 was produced by Michael Sullivan, Paulo Massadas and Max Pierre, with artistic coordination of Max Pierre and Marlene Mattos.
 The repertoire selection came under command Xuxa, Marlene Mattos, Michael Sullivan and Paul Massadas.
 Xuxa 3 was recorded in the studios of Som Livre, Viva Voz, Lincoln Olivetti, Yahoo, Roupa Nova e Caverna II.

 Release

 Xuxa 3 was launched in Latin America in October 1992.
 Then Spain and the United States, and in early 1993 in Canada.